Da Funk

-"Da Funk" is an instrumental track by French electronic music duo Daft Punk, initially released as a single in 1995 and later included on their debut album, Homework (1997).
+"Da Funk" is an instrumental track by French electronic music duo Daft Punk, initially released as a 12-inch single in May 1995 by Soma and Virgin and later included on their debut album, Homework (1997).
+Prior to its inclusion on the album, "Da Funk" received little attention and was limited to 2,000 copies.
 The song and its accompanying music video directed by Spike Jonze are considered classics of 1990s house music.
 It went on to sell 30,000 copies in 1997.
-A reversed clip of "Da Funk" was also released on Homework as "Funk Ad", which is the final track on the album.
+A reversed clip of the song was also released on Homework as "Funk Ad", which is the final track on the album.

+Daft Punk produced "Da Funk" after listening to American G-funk records: the bass was composed using a Roland TB-303 synthesizer.
+A siren was originally going to be the riff before later being replaced to reflect the style the duo were going for.
+They wanted to make a song in the style similar to that of gangsta rap and electro.
+Bangalter also stated that the song's melody is meant to be reminiscent of Italian producer and composer Giorgio Moroder.
+The song received acclaim from music critics and has been listed as one of the greatest dance songs of all time by Rolling Stone.

 Background

-"Da Funk" was initially released as a 12-inch single in 1995 under the Soma Quality Recordings label, with the B-side "Rollin' & Scratchin'".
+"Da Funk" was initially released as a 12-inch single on 8 May 1995 under the Soma Quality Recordings label, with the B-side "Rollin' & Scratchin'".
 The pressing was limited to 2,000 copies and was "virtually ignored" according to a Muzik magazine feature at the time.
 The single received a boost in popularity when the Chemical Brothers incorporated it into their live shows.
 Subsequently, the British duo's song "Life Is Sweet" was remixed by Daft Punk for a single release in August 1995.
+The track also received early support from veteran BBC Radio 1 DJ Annie Nightingale.

 Daft Punk eventually signed with Virgin Records after a bidding war amongst several labels.
 "Da Funk" was re-released in early 1997 by Virgin with the B-side "Musique", a track that later appeared on the anthology Musique Vol. 1 1993–2005.
 The duo's debut album Homework features "Da Funk" as well as a reversed excerpt titled "Funk Ad".
 Daft Punk expressed that they wanted to make the album balanced by distributing tracks evenly across each of the four vinyl sides.
+The Homework release of "Da Funk" sold 30,000 copies.